siddhantkushwaha/Todd/README.md

 1. Download files functionality with resume capability.
 2. Upload files and even folders without zipping.
-3. Files on drive provided as InputStream to creating streaming services.
+3. Files on drive provided as InputStream for creating streaming services.

 ### How to install?